Comcast, AT&T seek to reassure on no plans for Internet 'fast lanes'

 WASHINGTON Comcast Corp and AT&T Inc have no plans to create Internet "fast lanes" that may hurt consumers' freedom to roam the Web, the leading U.S. broadband providers told the U.S. Senate Judiciary Committee chairman in recent letters.

-Verizon Communications Inc on Wednesday published its own response to Leahy, also asserting no plans for "fast lane" deals, and calling paid prioritisation a "phantasm" and worries about it "demagoguery, since no major ISP has expressed an interest in offering 'paid prioritisation' and all agree that the FCC has a valid legal path to prohibit it."
+Verizon Communications Inc on Wednesday published its own response to Leahy, also asserting no plans for "fast lane" deals, and calling paid prioritization a "phantasm" and worries about it "demagoguery, since no major ISP has expressed an interest in offering 'paid prioritization' and all agree that the FCC has a valid legal path to prohibit it."

 Instead, some critics have urged the FCC to reclassify ISPs so they are regulated more like public utilities.
 The broadband companies object, saying it would hamper investments and innovation.

-In their letters, Comcast, AT&T and Verizon all argued that the FCC should choose other legal options to prevent harmful paid prioritisation short of reclassification.
+In their letters, Comcast, AT&T and Verizon all argued that the FCC should choose other legal options to prevent harmful paid prioritization short of reclassification.

 "Departing from the longstanding, bipartisan light-touch approach to the Internet by reclassifying broadband ... would be risky and unnecessary," Cohen wrote.

-AT&T's Tim McKone, executive vice president for federal relations, wrote that not all prioritisation presents a threat to the openness of the Internet, pointing out examples like health or alarm monitoring.
-He also argued that reclassifying broadband would be a "legally dubious path" that would not actually prevent paid prioritisation.
+AT&T's Tim McKone, executive vice president for federal relations, wrote that not all prioritization presents a threat to the openness of the Internet, pointing out examples like health or alarm monitoring.
+He also argued that reclassifying broadband would be a "legally dubious path" that would not actually prevent paid prioritization.

 The FCC is writing new net neutrality rules after a U.S. appeals court in January struck down their previous version in a case brought by Verizon.